siddht4/linux-kernel-utilities/README.md

 **Note:** The user *MUST* save a configuration from the GUI even if defaults are used.
 The configuration routine will pull the current machine's configuration in to the utility as a base.

 ###remove_old_kernels.sh###
 Bash script that will purge **ALL** inactive kernels.
-This may not purdent for some as this will leave no default / backup safety kernel.
-Some of us live on the edge.
-It is highly recommended that a simple reboot be performed before executing this script.
+This may not be prudent for some as this will leave no default / backup safety kernel.
+The only kernel that will remain is the currently loaded version.
+It is highly recommended that a reboot be performed before executing this script.

 ##Usage##
 Configure utilities